PX4/PX4-user_guide/en/gps_compass/README.md

 PX4 can be used with the following compass parts (magnetometers): Bosch BMM 150 MEMS (via I2C bus), HMC5883 / HMC5983 (I2C or SPI), IST8310 (I2C) and LIS3MDL (I2C or SPI).
 Up to 4 internal or external magnetometers can be connected, though only one will actually be used as a heading source.

-The system automatically chooses the best available compass based on their internal priority (external magnetometers have a higher priority).
+The system automatically chooses the best available compass based on their _priority_ (external magnetometers have a higher priority than internal magnetometers).
 If the primary compass fails in-flight, it will failover to the next one.
 If it fails before flight, arming will be denied.